flashcarts/nds-index/_card/r4isdhc-com-rts-black.md

 website: https://web.archive.org/web/20130102183011/http://www.r4isdhc.com/
 ---

 This flashcart is an M3 DS Real clone by `r4isdhc.com`.
-It will not use M3 Sakura, though it can use YSMenu with flashcard-bootstrap.
+It is not compatible M3 Sakura, though it can use YSMenu with flashcard-bootstrap.

+There is also a variant of this flashcart with `2025` written on the label, those carts are not M3 DS Real clones but are instead [r4isdhc.com 2014+ DEMON clones](/card/r4isdhc-com-2014).

 {% include kernels/ysmenu-m3.md %}